KCH390/KCH390/README.md

 - 🌱 I’m currently studying chemical engineering, C++, and Python.
 I also use MATLAB on occasion.
 My profile picture is a MATLAB plot of some thermodynamic          process data that I gathered during experimentation!

 - 💞️ I’m not really looking to collaborate with anyone, but I’m not necessarily opposed to it.
 I’m here to practice coding in a public environment and display      some of my basic abilities.
-I use code frequently in specific non-disclosable scenarios, so the programs I'm uploading are a small fraction of my actual        experience.
+I use code frequently in non-disclosable scenarios, so the programs I'm uploading are a small fraction of my actual experience.

 - 📫 How to reach me: Make a comment on one of my repositories!